platformsh/platformsh-docs/docs/src/integrations/activity/reference.md

 ---
 title: "Activity reference"
-sidebarTitle: "Activity reference"
 weight: -10
-description: Reference for the activities
+description: A reference of the properties found in various activities.
 ---

-Activities are responses to actions in your project, including when you deploy your app, when you [push code](#push) or when a [cron job is run](#cron).
+Activities are responses to actions in your project, including when you deploy your app, when you [push code](#push), and when a [cron job is run](#cron).

 ## Activity schema

-Any activity has a JSON object linked to it containing all information for that activity such as timestamps, duration, configuration, and much more.
+All activity have corresponding JSON objects containing all information for that activity, including timestamps, configuration, and sometimes logs.
-In practice a big part of that JSON object's content can be ignored.
+In practice, you can ignore much of the JSON object's content.
-The most commonly used values are documented on this reference.
+The most commonly used values are documented in this reference.

 The JSON object can be parsed and reacted to through custom hooks.
 You can use these hooks to automate your workflows.

-Depending on the activity, the JSON object response differs and not all fields are always available.
+The response differs depending on the activity and doesn't always include all fields.

 In [JSON terminology](https://json-schema.org/draft-04/json-schema-core.html#rfc.section.3),
 "property" refers to a JSON object and "element" refers to a JSON array.

-See full examples of [the activity schema](#examples).

 ### Example response

-Here is a shortened example of what a JSON object response looks like for the [sync of an environment](../../other/glossary.md#sync):
+The following is a shortened example of a response for an [environment sync](../../other/glossary.md#sync).
+You can also see [complete examples of responses](#examples).

 ``` json
 {